We look at every different benchmark

 Chrome also has a “Password Leak Protection” utility that monitors your online accounts and notifies you of potential data breaches.

-Edge offers more tiers of Tracking Prevention—Basic, Balanced, and Strict—that blocks harmful ads and websites.
+Edge offers more tiers of Tracking Prevention—Basic, Balanced, and Strict—that block harmful ads and websites.

 Microsoft’s Defender SmartScreen—a phishing and malware protection tool—is also integrated into Edge.
 Finally, there’s an option to monitor and block the download of harmful apps, as well as a “Family Safety” feature that serves as a parental control tool for monitoring your kids’ internet activities.